12 Benefits of Technology in the Classroom

 #7 Boosts College & Career Readiness

 Technology is integral to our world.
 Connecting students with the right technology empowers them to take ownership of their learning in the present and prepares them for future success.
+We dug into this further in our Lifelong Learning report.

 “We are thinking about our demographic and want to encourage as many students as possible to pursue post-secondary opportunities.
-It helps our teachers to embrace ‘the why’ when they learn that all our community colleges across our state are utilizing Canvas LMS.”–Dr. Lisa Gilbert, Deputy Superintendent of Instruction at Kern County Schools
+It helps our teachers to embrace ‘the why’ when they learn that all our community colleges across our state are utilizing Canvas LMS.”

 #8 Facilitates Collaboration

 Classrooms without technology are bound to the time in the physical classroom for collaboration.
 Using technology makes students, teachers, and their families accessible beyond the confines of the building, whether through Zoom or Team meetings virtually or using Google Docs to work together on a project.
-Both foster collaboration and comments, version history, and activity in these tools inform teachers about who is contributing and who needs to engage.

 #9 Reduces Paper Waste

-Paper is still a valuable resource for schools.
+Paper is still a part of today’s schools.
 Estimates report that a typical school will use over 2,000 sheets of paper daily.
-Using digital resources and tech tools can save:

 • Educators' time at the printer